simao-ferreira/dotfiles/i3/README.md

 ### Login manager
 The login manager is LightDM, the configuration for the greeter (login screen manager) is set at `/etc/lightdm/slick-greeter.conf`
 It's possible to check for other installed greeters at `/usr/share/xgreeters` all `.desktop` files are the greeters installed.
-To configure the login background `lightdm-settings` should be enough.
+To configure the login background `sudo lightdm-settings` and there you can change backgrounds.

+It's advisable to move the backgrounds to `/usr/share/backgrounds` or `/usr/share/pixmaps` depending on the greeter installed.
+To be available to `lightDM` images and pictures can't be located under `/home`. `dm-tool switch-to-greeter` permits to check the greeter changes from within the session.

 ### Pywal
 One interesting option to manage color schemes is `pywal`.
 It can be installed via `sudo pacman -S python-pywall` or `sudo pacman -S python-pip`+`sudo pip3 install pywal`+`pip3 install --user pywal`.
 To run it `wal -i </path/to/img.jpg>`.